Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- In 27.6% of his games this season, Benintendi has notched at least one RBI.
-In seven of those games (5.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Benintendi has had at least one RBI in 27.3% of his games this season (35 of 128), with more than one RBI seven times (5.5%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 51 games this year, with multiple runs 11 times.
+- He has scored in 39.8% of his games this year, with more than one run scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.